Farm to Cup

 The beans are then “washed” overnight to allow the mucilage to be cleaned from the bean, in a 7 to 12 hour fermentation process.
 There are many other processes that are used, especially in arid countries with water shortages where a "Natural" or "Dry" process is used, or where newer processes are utilized that depulp the bean, but allow some or all of the mucilage to remain intact on the bean while drying, called a "Honey" process.
 This honey process is basically a middle ground for Wet vs. Dry processing.

-The wet milled process is typically used in Nicaragua and other countries where there is abundant water.
+The wet milled process is typically used in countries where there is abundant water.
 This process typically leads to a "cleaner" and more approachable cup of coffee than those using a "dry" or "honey" process that will impart a lot of flavor from the dried mucilage left on the bean during drying.

 Time to Dry

 From there, the beans are then laid out to dry in the sun for the next four or five days or more, or until they reach 11 to 12% humidity, at which point they are classified for density and size.
-All of this may take months from the time they are picked, until they are actually exported to the Roaster.
+All of this may take months from the time they are picked, until they are actually exported to the roaster.

 Time to Roast

-Once received by the Roaster, hopefully they are well versed in profiling that particular bean so that they can bring out the very best flavor notes and body, they apply their expertise by roasting the beans through specific profiles that dictate time, temperature, air flow, drum speed, etc., helping to insure consistent quality.
+Once received by the coffee roaster, hopefully they are well versed in profiling that particular bean so that they can bring out the very best flavor notes and body, they apply their expertise by roasting the beans through specific profiles that dictate time, temperature, air flow, drum speed, etc., helping to insure consistent quality.